 Contact with the eyes may occur when hydrofluoric acid splashes into the eyes.
 If the acid is diluted, the eyes may be painful and red, and the conjunctiva (the membrane that lines the eyelid and covers the white of the eye) may bulge.
 Symptoms may not occur until hours after the exposure.
 If the acid is more concentrated, symptoms occur more rapidly.
 The cornea may degenerate, and the eyeball may rupture.

-When hydrofluoric acid comes in contact with the skin, is ingested, or is inhaled, it may affect the whole body, causing an excess of fluoride Fluoride Excess Consuming excess fluoride, most commonly in drinking water, can cause fluorosis, which affects the teeth and bones.
-In the body, most fluoride is contained in bones and teeth.
-Fluoride is necessary... read more in the body (fluoride toxicity).
+When hydrofluoric acid comes in contact with the skin, is ingested, or is inhaled, it may affect the whole body, causing an excess of fluoride Fluoride Excess Consuming excess fluoride, most commonly by drinking water that has a high fluoride level or by taking fluoride supplements, can cause fluorosis, which affects the teeth and bones.
+(See also... read more in the body (fluoride toxicity).
 Contact with eyes does not have the same effect.
 Body-wide effects occur more rapidly when the acid is ingested.
 Fluoride toxicity can cause a low level of calcium Hypocalcemia (Low Level of Calcium in the Blood) In hypocalcemia, the calcium level in blood is too low.
-A low calcium level may result from a problem with the parathyroid glands, as well as from diet, kidney disorders, or certain drugs.
-As... read more , a low level of magnesium Hypomagnesemia (Low Level of Magnesium in the Blood) In hypomagnesemia, the level of magnesium in blood is too low.
+A low calcium level may result from a problem with the parathyroid glands, as well as from diet, kidney disorders, or certain medications... read more , a low level of magnesium Hypomagnesemia (Low Level of Magnesium in the Blood) In hypomagnesemia, the level of magnesium in blood is too low.
 (See also Overview of Electrolytes and Overview of Magnesium's Role in the Body.)
 Magnesium is one of the body's electrolytes,... read more , abnormal heart rhythms Overview of Abnormal Heart Rhythms Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
 Heart disorders are... read more , and low blood pressure.

 Diagnosis of Hydrofluoric Acid Exposure